stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 are supposed to accumulate the values, we eventually need to run both computations anyway (invoking `fun`, and recursively calling `traverseEither`).
-We therefore can do both at the same time and analyze the results in a single pattern match:
+We therefore can do both at the same time and analyze the results in a single pattern match by wrapping both in a `Pair`:

 ```repl
 traverseEither fun (x :: xs) =